CAS-LRJ/ISS-Docs/docs/Sensors/CARLA.md

 nav_order: 1
 ---

-Sensors for interaction between ISS and CARLA.

-## CarlaSensor<a name="Sensor"></a>
+# Sensors in CARLA<a name="Sensor"></a>

-Sensors compound a specific family of actors quite diverse and unique.
-They are normally spawned as attachment/sons of a vehicle (take a look at [carla.World](#carla.World) to learn about actor spawning).
+Sensors in CARLA compound a specific family of actors that are quite diverse and unique from the other CARLA actors; they model different sensing capabilities that can be used in self-driving systems.
+Sensors are represented by CARLA actors that are normally spawned as attachment/sons of a vehicle.
 Sensors are thoroughly designed to retrieve different types of data that they are listening to.

-  Most sensors can be divided in two groups: those receiving data on every tick (cameras, point clouds and some specific sensors) and those who only receive under certain circumstances (trigger detectors).
+Most sensors can be divided in two groups: those receiving data on every tick (cameras, point clouds and some other specific sensors) and those who only receive under certain circumstances (trigger detectors).
 CARLA provides a specific set of sensors and their blueprint can be found in [carla.BlueprintLibrary](#carla.BlueprintLibrary).

 ### Instance Variables
 - <a name="carla.Sensor.is_listening"></a>**<font color="#f8805a">is_listening</font>** (_boolean_)